firmai/ml-fairness-framework/README.md

-# FairPut - Preprocessing for Fair ML
+# FairPut - Fair Postprocessing for  ML